cyekov/Obfvious/README.md

 ## Status & Contributing

 Shadow is in a very initial state, and only allows for basic string obfuscation through RORing with a random value.
-Decoding is done JIT-style be allocating a string for each usage and decoding the obfuscated string to it (and then reading it).
+Decoding is done JIT-style by allocating a string for each usage and decoding the obfuscated string to it (and then reading it).

 Although being a trivial transformation, I have yet to find a decent open source tool for doing this.
 Furthermore, the string transformation seems to be enough to avoid static detection of malware (TODO: cite).